-When one Indiana community lost 9 teens in one year, including 4 teens in six weeks all to suicide, who did they call?
+- When one Indiana community lost 9 teens in one year, including four teens in six weeks all to suicide, who did they call?
 Jeff Yalden answers the toughest questions parents, teens, and educators are asking.
-Jeff’s theory goes beyond the text book definitions of mental health and teen depression.
+Jeff’s theory goes beyond the textbook definitions of mental health and teen depression.

 Many middle schools and high schools, colleges and universities are starting to make Mental Health and Suicide Prevention Training mandatory.
 Jeff brings a heartfelt message delivered with humor and truth intertwined with real-life stories that touch the heart and change lives.

 Our youth today want real life talk and someone that understands them and what they are going through.
-For this reason, many school communities reach out to Jeff because not only does Jeff get it, but Jeff lives it and knows how to talk to teens on their level, but also in a professional and trusting manner.
-Jeff gets our young people to open up their hearts and drop their ego.
+For this reason, many school communities reach out to Jeff because not only does Jeff get it, but Jeff lives it and knows how to talk to teens on their level, but also in a professional and trusting manner with compassion and empathy.
+Jeff gets our young people to open up their hearts and speak up.

 Jeff literally goes into school communities and saves lives every time.